-Our model fails to estimate the correct orientation of object parts when the parts are geometrically similar under certain rotations.
-Rotation symmetry is common in spherical and cylindrical object parts, such as the base of a stool or a round seat. \cref{fig:failure} shows an example of rotation symmetry.
-Existing methods~\cite{fan2017point,wang2019normalized} bypass this issue with (i) multiple equally-correct ground truths and (ii) a min-of-N loss that calculates the smallest distance to any of the ground truths.
-However, this method requires a carefully designed classification of the symmetry type for each object.
+Our model encounters challenges in accurately estimating the orientation of object parts when those parts exhibit geometric similarity under specific rotations.
+Rotation symmetry is commonly observed in spherical and cylindrical object components, such as the base of a stool or a round seat.
+An illustrative example of this symmetry is presented in \cref{fig:failure}.
+Notably, existing methods~\cite{fan2017point,wang2019normalized} address this challenge through (i) accepting multiple equally-valid ground truths and (ii) employing a min-of-N loss to calculate the smallest distance to any of these ground truths.
+However, implementing such methods necessitates a meticulous classification of symmetry types for each object.

-We also notice that our model underperforms when there is no \ac{fahoi}, \eg, with a human standing far away from the chair.
-Under such conditions, our model does not leverage the interaction to improve the object pose estimation.
+Furthermore, we observe that our model's performance diminishes in scenarios where no \ac{fahoi} is present, such as instances where a human is situated far away from an object like a chair.
+Under these circumstances, our model is unable to leverage interactions to enhance object pose estimation.